He was taught in the inherent flaws of this country.

 Why?

-Well, you would think because they think he's the only one of these Republicans that can beat Obama, correct?
+Well, you would think, because they think he's the only one of these Republicans that can beat Obama, correct?

-Isn't that what we've been told?
+Isn't that what we've been told, the electability factor?

 And this is what happens when you're nominated a moderate?

-Well, then why is he your guy?
+Well, then, why is he your guy?

-if it's going to be so disastrous if he loses.
+If it's going to be so disastrous if he loses.

 No, that's not about me.